What type of car polisher is best?

 Corded vs cordless

-Corded machines give you steady power for long sessions, which matters when you're correcting a whole car in one go.
-Cordless polishers remove the lead-management hassle, let you work away from a socket, and are easier when moving around a car on a driveway.
-The trade-off is battery life and, usually, slightly less torque at the top end.
-For most home users, a modern cordless DA is more than enough.
+Corded machines give you steady, unlimited power, which matters when you're correcting a whole car in one sitting and don't want to stop to swap a battery.
+Cordless polishers remove the lead-management hassle entirely: no cable to drape over a wet panel, no socket to stay tethered to, and far easier handling when you're walking around a car on a driveway.
+The trade-off is battery life and, usually, slightly less torque at the very top of the range.
+For most home users, a modern cordless DA has more than enough power for the work they'll ask of it.
+The genuine limitation is runtime, not capability; keep a second battery on charge and even a full-car session is comfortable.

 Throw, size and weight